How to Read Stock Charts and Trading Patterns

 Is the stock you're watching moving up or down?
 Who is doing the buying or selling?
 When is a good time to get into a trade?
 To answer these questions, technical traders typically use multiple indicators in combination.

-The theory is that individual indicators will provide false signals that could lead to poor entries and big losses.
+One reason to do this is that individual indicators may provide false signals that could lead to poor entries and big losses.
 A more powerful system uses a combination of indicators to confirm one another.
-Traders stay out of potentially harmful trades more often if there are conflicting signals among indicators.
+Traders are likely to stay out of potentially harmful trades more often if they wait for confirmation instead of relying on conflicting signals among indicators.

 Volume and moving averages work in tandem with prices